-How to Disable WP-Cron and Create a Server Cron
+How to disable WP-Cron and create a server cron

 Some high-traffic websites slow down due to excessive WP-Cron executions.
 Yes, these are rare cases, but it can happen.
 To prevent this from happening to you, in this guide, you will learn how to disable WP-Cron and create a server cron.
 It only takes two steps, and we are sure you can do it.
 But first, let’s see what WP-Cron is.